matiboux/Oli/README.md

 **Oli** is an *open source PHP framework* made to help web developers creating their website.

 **Community is everything!**
-Support me, suggest me anything!
+Support me and suggest me anything!

 ### Start using it

 [Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract Oli on your web server and configure your website!
 Need help setting it up?
 [Here's how to get started](https://github.com/OliFramework/Oli/wiki/Get-started).

-Once configuration is done, you can start create your pages in "**content/theme/...**" directory.
+Once configuration is done, start creating your pages in the "**content/theme/...**" directory.
 Put your stylesheets and scripts in "**content/theme/data/...**" directory for an easier access through Oli.

 ### More things

-Want to find addons, pages of the community or their own projects?
-[Here's what they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community).
+Want to find addons or pages made by the community?
+Or maybe even their own projects?
+[Check what they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community).
-You're a developer?
+Are you a developer?
 You can create your own addon for Oli, [here's how](#).
 Don't forget to **share your creations with us**!

-*Official Oli thing that could helps you*:
+**Hey, you might want to check the *official Oli stuff that could helps you*:**
-Using a MySQL database with your website?
-You can get the [default Oli SQL file here](#).
+Wanna use a database with Oli?
+Get the [default Oli SQL file here](#).
-Using the account management feature?
+Wanna the account management feature?
 Get the [official Oli login page](https://gist.github.com/matiboux/38f1057947c26b8ccf234da8b47e20b3) now!

 ### License